DevExpress-Examples/XAF_Security_E4908/Benchmarks/README.md

 ## Run Benchmarks in Your Environment

 Feel free to make data model and test case modifications to cover additional usage scenarios.
-For instance,  measure memory consumption, include scenarios with BLOBs, reference and collection properties, etc.
+You can  measure memory consumption, include scenarios with BLOBs, reference and collection properties, etc.

 If you download the project to run benchmark tests in your environment, do the following:
 1. Download and run the [DevExpress Unified Component Installer](https://www.devexpress.com/Products/Try/) to add [DevExpress.Xpo](https://www.nuget.org/packages/DevExpress.Xpo/) and other libraries to project references.